 The founder member of the powerful Percy family in England was one William de Percy who lived circa.
-1030-96 and was the son of Alan de Percy, said to be descended from Geoffrey, son of the Danish chieftain Manfred who, in 912, aided Rolf the Ganger in conquering Normandy.
+1030-96 and was the son of Alan de Percy.
+Alan Percy was said to be descended from Geoffrey, son of the Danish chieftain Manfred who, in 912, aided Rolf the Ganger in conquering Normandy.

 William de Percy, also known as known as Al Gernons due to his custom of wearing whiskers, (his descendants were later to adopt the nickname as a christian name Algernon) was a supporter of William the Conqueror, and arrived in England shortly after the Norman Conquest, possibly in 1067.
 The family's chief seat in Normandy was at a place called Perci and according to tradition they derived their name from their property.

 Following the rebellion of the Saxon Gospatric Earl of Northumbria, and the subsequent Harrying of the North, in reward for his services in aiding the King in this devastation, William de Percy was granted a barony as well as large tracts of land in Lincolnshire, Yorkshire, Nottinghamshire and Huntingdonshire.
 At the time of the Domesday Book of 1086, Percy owned as a tenant-in-chief, a hundred and eighteen manors in Lincolnshire and the North Riding of Yorkshire, with further lands in Essex and Hampshire.
 William de Percy died near Jerusalem during the First Crusade.
 His heart however was to be brought back to Yorkshire and buried at Whitby Abbey where his brother, Serlo de Percy was Abbot.